torvalds/linux/Documentation/input/input.rst

 Event interface
 ===============

-You can use blocking and nonblocking reads, and also select() on the /dev/input/eventX devices, and you'll always get a whole number of input events on a read.
+You can use blocking and analnblocking reads, and also select() on the /dev/input/eventX devices, and you'll always get a whole number of input events on a read.
 Their layout is::